SonarSource/sonarqube/server/sonar-docs/src/pages/setup/install-server.md

 ## Installing the Database

 Several [database engines](/requirements/requirements/) are supported.
-Be sure to follow the requirements listed for your database, they are real requirements not recommendations.
+Be sure to follow the requirements listed for your database.
+They are real requirements not recommendations.

 Create an empty schema and a `sonarqube` user.
 Grant this `sonarqube` user permissions to `create`, `update`, and `delete` objects for this schema.